pjwilcoxen/snowplowing-dev/04-geo-data/README.md

 The fraction of the city street miles that are priority by block group.
 We created a new field in the block group layer called `priority_fraction`.
 This field is calculated as `priority_miles` / `city_miles`.

+#### `mean_grade`

+The mean grade of the Syracuse City streets by block group.

+1. We used Create Mosaic Dataset and Add Rasters To Mosaic Dataset (Data Management Tools) to combine the elevation raster tiles (`USGS_13_n43w077_20230227.tif` and `USGS_13_n44w077_20230227.tif`).

+2. We ran Zonal Statistics as Table (Spatial Analyst Tools) with our streets layer as zones and the raster mosaic as the value input to get a table of minimum and maximum elevation values (fields `MIN` and `MAX`) for each street segment.
+The vertical units in the source rasters are meters.

+3. We created three fields in the zonal statistics output table: `min_ft` (`min_ft` = `MIN` * 3.28084), `max_ft` (`max_ft` = `MAX` * 3.28084), and `elev_diff_ft` (`elev_diff_ft` = `max_ft` – `min_ft`).

+4. We added the field `run_ft` to the street attributes and calculated the length of the segments in feet.
+Then we added and calculated `grade` (`grade` = `elev_diff_ft` / `run_ft` * 100).[^4]

+5. We projected the bridge inventory file (`VW_BRIDGES.gdb`) into the same coordinate system as the street file.

+6. We used Near (Analysis Tools) to find the closest bridge to street segments within a search radius of 30 ft.
+The result is that intersecting segments near bridge locations frequently share the same bridge attributes.

+7. In order to differentiate street segments that are carried by a bridge from ones that cross a bridge, we created the field `carry_cross` in the street attribute table, manually selected each unique bridge ID, and classified the affiliated street segments as either carried or crossed.

+8. In the street attributes table, we created the field `false_grade` and flagged the following street segments: carried streets with grades greater than 6; crossed streets with grades greater than 10; and unclassified streets (not within 30ft of a bridge) with grades greater than 20.

+9. In the street attributes table, we selected `false_grade` is null.
+Then we ran Summarize Within (Analysis Tools) using the block group layer for polygons and the selected street segments (6,646) for summary features.
+We chose the field `grade` and set the statistic type as mean.
+This created the `mean_grade` field in the block group attribute table.

 #### `SUM_res_sq_miles`

 The sum of residential parcel area (square miles) by block group.